 First, a quick side note.
 Qualcomm’s Snadragon X processors have been particularly interesting for their power efficiency while still being reasonable performant in general PC usage.
 AMD and Intel have both since launched newer generation processors.
 Intel’s new Lunar Lake processors also boast commendable power efficiency improvements compared to their previous generation.
 The Snapdragon X, however, continues to be a relevant contender and remains a viable option depending on one’s use case.

 The ASUS Vivobook S 15 is a great-value, functional, workhorse PC for general use.
 Having used the Surface Laptop 7 and the XPS 13 9345 recently, which are both stunningly attractive in design and build, the Vivobook S 15 comes across as a little underwhelming.
 Please don’t get me wrong — there’s nothing fundamentally wrong with the Vivobook S 15’s design.
-It is a good-looking laptop, well-built, and does give a premium vibe.
+It is a good-looking laptop, well-built, and does have a premium vibe.

 If it’s any consolation, the Vivobook S 15’s understated design blends easily into a home or work environment.
 It might not be outstanding, but it also doesn’t have any polarising design elements that might not work for some people.
 The laptop is a little large because of its 15.6-inch display.
 Nevertheless, the 352.6 x 226.9 x 14.7~15.9 mm form factor and 1.42 kg weight surely cannot count as clunky.